rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 ### Loading based on dynamic arguments

-When using dynamic arguments with `ngx-load-with`, you will pass a function that takes these arguments and returns an Observable, instead of directly passing a plain Observable.
-This function allows `ngx-load-with` to automatically manage the reloading process when these dynamic arguments change, leading to cleaner and more efficient code.
+When using dynamic arguments with `NgxLoadWith`, you will pass a function that takes these arguments and returns an Observable, instead of directly passing a plain Observable.
+This function allows `NgxLoadWith` to automatically manage the reloading process when these dynamic arguments change, leading to cleaner and more efficient code.
 Learn more about this in the [FAQ](#how-do-dynamic-arguments-enhance-ngx-load-with) section.

 The following examples illustrate how to fetch data using route parameters and based on user input.